 - Hybrids combine the best effects of both strains

-That’s why you will most often see a “Sativa dominant” hybrid.
-You already know what that means: it’s usually a cerebral high, due to Sativa background, coupled with mild sedation, coming from its Indica genetics.
+That’s why you will most often see a “sativa dominant” hybrid.
+You already know what that means: it’s usually a cerebral high, due to its sativa genetics, coupled with mild sedation when it starts to wear off (coming from its indica origins).

 But that’s perfect, if you think about it.
 When you choose a well-developed and appropriate hybrid you get perfectly tailored range of effects but with significantly reduced side effects.

 It’s all about finding your perfect match.

 You try out as many strains as you possibly can.

 Here are some top rated sativa and indica strains to get you started.